-Firearms General Guidelines Record the condition of the firearm before you handle it, i.e., position of hammer, safety, slide, cylinder, jammed, etc. The primary concerns when handling and packaging firearms are safety and the preservation of evidence including blood, trace materials, and latent prints that may be present.
-Never place any object in the barrel (plastic tie straps used to show that the firearm is unloaded are the exception).
-If DNA analysis is being requested, avoid contamination by wearing a facial mask and gloves while handling the item.
-Any evidence with possible blood or body fluids should be airdried and the package labeled with a biohazard label.
-Do not clean, dry fire, test fire, take apart, or work the action (except to unload).
-Unload carefully (this includes gas and air powered firearms).
-If a firearm cannot be unloaded, or there are special circumstances, call the laboratory and have a firearm examiner instruct you on how to proceed.
-Call the evidence section prior to your arrival if you must bring a loaded gun into the laboratory.
-Boldly mark the package with: WARNING: LOADED GUN Do NOT mark the firearm.
+General Guidelines Record the condition of the firearm before you handle position of hammer, safety, slide, cylinder, jammed, etc. The primary concerns when handling and packaging firear safety and the preservation of evidence including blood materials, and latent prints that may be present.
+Never place any object in the barrel (plastic tie straps used to that the firearm is unloaded are the exception).
+If DNA analysis is being requested, avoid contaminat wearing a facial mask and gloves while handling the item.
+Any evidence with possible blood or body fluids should dried and the package labeled with a biohazard label.
+Do not clean, dry fire, test fire, take apart, or work the action to unload).
+Unload carefully (this includes gas and air powered firearms - If a firearm cannot be unloaded, or there are special circums call the laboratory and have a firearm examiner instruct how to proceed.
+Call the evidence section prior to your arrival if you must loaded gun into the laboratory.
+Boldly mark the package with: WARNING: LOADED GUD NOT mark the firearm.
 Record the caliber, make, and the serial number.
-Do not attempt to restore the serial number of a firearm prior to submission to the laboratory.
-Any unfired cartridges/shotshells that have been removed and packaged may then be packaged with the firearm.
-All firearms must be securely attached to the container (box).
-When submitting to the laboratory, provide the following: a summary of the case where or from whom the exhibits were recovered if an accidental discharge is suspected, a detailed statement as to what the subject was doing with the gun when it discharged
+Do not attempt to restore the serial number of a firearm pushmission to the laboratory.
+Any unfired cartridges/shotshells that have been remove packaged may then be packaged with the firearm.
+All firearms must be securely attached to the container (box) when submitting to the laboratory, provide the following: a summary of the case where or from whom the exhibits were recovered if an accidental discharge is suspected, a detailed statemen what the subject was doing with the gun when it discharge rms are d, trace to show tion by be air- (except s). stances, you on bring a UN prior to red and).